We may earn commission from affiliate links →

 The first beach after leaving Vis Town is the family-friendly Stoncica Beach.
 It stays shallow for about 30 meters, and its sandy bottom makes this beach a great option if you’re traveling with kids.
 Also, it offers plenty of shady sections and a snack bar for hungry bellies.

 Located right off the main road, this is an excellent option if you want a beach that offers easy access with no walking required.
+It’s a sandy beach that stays shallow for about 30-40 meters.
 It has a small area to sit and sunbathe in and is another wonderful option if you travel with kids.
-It’s a sandy beach that stays shallow for about 30-40 meters.
-There is no shade on the beach, though, so you will need to bring your umbrella or sunhat.
+There is no shade on the beach, so you will need to bring your umbrella or sunhat.
 When we visited, there were beach chairs and umbrellas you could rent.

 Our favorite beach on the island is the sandy beach, Zaglav Beach.
 Located next to Milna Beach, you’ll need to park at Milna Beach and take the 15-20 minute trail starting at Milna Beach.
-It’s a beautiful cliff sidewalk along with wild rosemary and sagebrush with stunning views of the ocean.
+It’s a beautiful cliff sidewalk with wild rosemary, sagebrush, and stunning ocean views.
 The beach is sandy with gentle water and has a small bar offering refreshments.
 Like Milna Beach, there is no shade protection, so you’ll need to plan accordingly.
-If you visit in the shoulder season, you are likely to have the beach almost entirely to yourself.
+If you visit in the shoulder season, you will likely have the beach almost entirely to yourself.

 Did You Know?